cosmos/cosmos-sdk/docs/spec/slashing/state.md

 ## Slashing Period

-A slashing period is a start and end block height associated with a particular validator, within which only the "worst infraction counts": the total amount of slashing for infractions committed within the period (and discovered whenever) is capped at the penalty for the worst offense.
+A slashing period is a start and end block height associated with a particular validator, within which only the "worst infraction counts" (see the [Overview](overview.md)): the total amount of slashing for infractions committed within the period (and discovered whenever) is capped at the penalty for the worst offense.

 This period starts when a validator is first bonded and ends when a validator is slashed & jailed for any reason.
 When the validator rejoins the validator set (perhaps through unjailing themselves,